How we got started…

 The impact and importance of the Pennies From Heaven Fund is often overlooked and certainly not recognized enough.
 I have a patient who was recently diagnosed with a malignant brain tumor.
 He is 15 months old.
 Because of his young age and the cell type of the tumor, the only chance at survival is a very rigorous chemotherapy program that will include autologous bone marrow transplant after ultra high dose chemotherapy.
 Even with this heavy duty chemotherapy regimen, his survival odds are 10 to 20 %.
 The chemotherapy regimen will take 6 to 9 months to complete.
 The tumor could recur during the treatment, and all that preceded it would have been for nought.
 The patient lives in a single parent family.
 His mother was working at a minimum wage job prior to his diagnosis and living from paycheck to paycheck, but proud of her independence.
 Needless to say the diagnosis was devastating for the mother.
 She wants to spend all of her time with the child and has not returned to work.
 She is in a no work/ no pay position.
 She is not covered by FMLA.
 She has no paid vacation days or sick days to use as her job provides none.
 The Pennies Fund has allowed her to remain with her child in the hospital (length of stay of the first admission is at 24 days and counting).
 The Pennies Fund is the bridge that has allowed this loving mother to remain with her very sick child during his worst times.
 Without financial help, she would be broke and heart- broken facing her own form of Sophie’s choice between time with her son and trying to support herself.
 She is grateful to all who have made it possible for her to have every moment she can get with a son she knows she will likely lose.

-With the help of a volunteer board of friends, Pennies has raised more than $2,300,000 and distributed gifts to more than 90,000 families.
+With the help of a volunteer board of friends, Pennies has raised millions of dollars and helped over 900,000 families.
 This same board is largely responsible for the majority of the fundraising activities including an annual golf outing and an outdoor Oktoberfest.
 In keeping with the initial promise, every penny raised has gone directly to a family in need and there has never been an administrative charge of any kind.

 The Pennies From Heaven Fund is a charitable 501(c)(3) organization and donations are federal tax deductible.